awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

   + Amazon EC2 – Get information about multiple Amazon VPC and subnet resources in their AWS account\.
   +  – Create and get information about their environments, and get and change user settings for their environments\.
   + IAM – Get information about IAM users in their AWS account, and create the AWS Cloud9 service\-linked role in their AWS account as needed\.
+  + Systems Manager – Allow the user to call StartSession to initiate a connection to an instance for a Session Manager session\.
+This permission is required for users opening an environment that communicates with its EC2 instance through Systems Manager\.
+For more information, see [Accessing no\-ingress EC2 instances with AWS Systems Manager](ec2-ssm.md)

   The `AWSCloud9User` managed policy contains the following permissions\.